wp-plugins/zotpress/readme.txt

 = 1.3 =
 * Added cURL, which is (maybe?) quicker, (definitely?) safer, and (more likely to be?) supported.
 Requests default to cURL first now.

+= 1.4 =
+* Caching enabled, which should speed things up a bit.

 == Upgrade Notice ==

 = 1.2 =